1980 Pakistan coup attempt

-In 1980, Tajammul Hussain Malik organized a coup attempt against the military regime of Zia-ul-Haq, with many other senior army officers, including his son Naveed Tajammul.
+In 1980, Tajammul Hussain Malik organised a coup attempt against the military regime of Zia-ul-Haq, with many other senior army officers, including his son Naveed Tajammul.
 The plan was to assassinate Zia-ul-Haq during the Pakistan Day parade on 23 March 1980, however the plot was exposed and Malik, his son (Naveed Tajammal) and the other conspirators were arrested and sentenced to rigorous life imprisonment.

 History

 In 1977, Zia ul Haq came to power via the coup against the elected government of Zulfiqar Ali Bhutto and imposed martial law on the country.
 He established a semi-Islamist regime in the country.
 Tajammul Hussain Malik aimed to replace his fake "Islamist" regime with a fully theocratic one.

 Plot

 The plot was to assassinate Zia-ul-Haq and launch a coup to depose the government with an Islamic one.
 The attempted assassination and coup were planned for 23 March 1980, during the annual 23 March Pakistan Day Parade.
 The masterminds behind the coup were high-ranking military and intelligence officers, and were led by Major General Tajammal Hussain Malik; his son Captain Naveed; and his nephew Major Riaz, a former military intelligence officer.